-LECA (usually pronounced leh-cuh) is an acronym that stands for lightweight expanded clay aggregate.
+LECA (usually pronounced leh-Kuh) is an acronym that stands for lightweight expanded clay aggregate.
 While that might seem confusing at first glance, stay with us.
 LECA is just clay pebbles that you use instead of soil or a potting mix.
-But unlike these other growing media, LECA balls has a self-watering feature that works incredibly well for indoor plants.
+But unlike these other growing media, LECA balls have a self-watering feature that works incredibly well for indoor plants.

 Help us grow!
 This post contains affiliate links, which means we receive a commission if you click a link and purchase something recommended.
-All opinions on LECA balls however are our own and we do not accept payments for positive reviews.
+However, all opinions on LECA balls are our own, and we do not accept payments for positive reviews.

 We’ve been using these little clay pebbles for a few years, and it’s easy to see why they’ve taken the houseplant world by storm.
 Devri recently grew bamboo with LECA, and I have used it for hydroponic beans.
 It’s a popular growing medium that doubles as a basic hydroponics system.

 Let’s dive into the world of LECA, including its pros and cons, so you can decide if it’s an excellent choice for your plants.

 - 1 What Is LECA For Plants?